 If you have injured one or both hands, you may be able to receive Social Security Disability Insurance (SSDI).
-For years, our long term disability lawyer Memphis, TN turns to has been helping people receive social security disability payments in a timely manner.
+As a long term disability lawyer Memphis, TN turns to, I’ve helped people receive Social Security Disability payments for years.
 Whether you qualify, and for how much, depends on a number of unique factors, including:

 As in most SSDI cases, your age will play a part.
-The older you are, the more likely you will be to receive SSDI because of a perceived difficultly in learning new tasks or working around the disability.
+For example, the older you are, the more likely the SSA will accept you have difficulty learning new tasks or working around the disability.
 Plus, SSDI is essentially an insurance program.
 How many years you’ve worked will determine whether you’ve paid into your SSDI through previous paychecks.

 The severity of the injury

 If you’ve hurt both hands instead of just one, your chances of obtaining Social Security Disability Insurance are certainly higher.
 Likewise, if the injury causes chronic pain, your chances improve.

 How long it will take to recover from the injury

-– The longer it takes to recover, the more likely you will be able to obtain SSDI.
+The longer it takes to recover, the more likely you will be able to obtain SSDI.
 If the injury will quickly, it’s hard to prove you will have long-term affects.